 When commodities are surging and in a bull market, the majority of venture capital raised in Canada flows into the mining sector, making many TSX Venture-listed mining stocks direct beneficiaries.

-Geological expertise and access to world-class resources are deeply rooted in the history of Canada and its people.
-Many of the largest, most prolific buyouts in Canadian history have involved mining stocks.
+Geological expertise and access to world-class resources are deeply rooted in the history of Canada.
+Many of the largest, most prolific corporate buyouts in Canadian history have involved mining stocks.
 As a result, Canadian speculators have returned to this sector, time and again, despite its many brutal downturns over the last twenty years.

 Mining Stocks Are Not for Everyone

 If ever there was an industry which the term ‘buyer beware’ was applicable – the junior mining space would likely be near the top of the list.
 It's a speculator's game which carries a tremendous amount of risk.

 In the mineral exploration business, 1 out of every 1,000 prospective mines eventually reaches production.
 What happens to indivdual stocks along the way, through cycles of boom and bust, is dominated by speculators, drill programs, commodity prices, and management's decision making -- complete variables.

 In the small and micro-cap space, it is our view that management remains the most valuable asset a publicly traded junior mining company has.
 When investing in junior mining stocks, you are, in part, making a bet on the company’s human capital.